Also known as abdominoplasty

 What is the difference between Tummy Tuck and Abdominal Liposuction?

-A tummy tuck addresses the excess skin and loose muscle, and to a lesser extent excess fat, while liposuction only addresses the excess fat.
+A Tummy Tuck addresses the excess skin and loose muscle and to a lesser extent excess fat, while Liposuction only addresses the excess fat.
 Sometimes a patient only needs liposuction to achieve a rewarding result.
-Other patients will have an improved appearance with a tummy tuck, and the choice is based on the goals and expectations of the patient.
+Other patients will have an improved appearance with either Liposuction or a Tummy Tuck, and the choice is based on the goals and expectations of the patient.

 What is the cost of a Tummy Tuck?

-The cost for a tummy tuck or mini tummy tuck varies from person to person, as no two people are the same.
+The fee for a Tummy Tuck or Mini Tummy Tuck varies from person to person, as no two people are the same.
 Dr. Steven Varkony and his patient care coordinator will be able to provide you with a quote following your complimentary examination.

 What is the recovery time and when will I be able to return to work?

-Following the tummy tuck procedure, you will be covered with dressings or a compression garment, only to be removed when instructed.
+Following the Tummy Tuck procedure, you will be covered with dressings or a compression garment, only to be taken removed when instructed.
 This assists in the reduction of swelling.